 President Jiang Zemin shaking hands with Prince Charles.

-During the handover, thousands of troops from the People's Liberation Army crossed the border from China to Hong Kong via land, air and sea as a symbol of power.
+During the handover, thousands of troops from the People's Liberation Army entered Hong Kong via land, air and sea as a symbol of power.

 For more This Day in History stories, click here.